gusmiller/CMS-Database/README.md

 ## Employee database

 The Employee database - hosted on <span style="color:cyan">Oracle MySQL</span> is relatively simple, it contains 3 tables implemented with simple relationships to ensure data integrity.
-Also know as referential integrity.
+Also known as referential integrity.
 Tables and fields have been created using standing naming conventions.
 Primary keys are using in this case autoincremental numeric fields.

-The folling is the database model of the Employee Database:
+The following image shows the database model for the Employee Database:

 <div style="margin-right:30px;margin-top: 15px;">
 	<p align="center"><img src="./assets/images/SQL0010.png" height="300"></p>